isabelschoepsthiel/technologie/postgres95/README.md

 The response from psql is:

-  type \? for help on slash commands type \q to quit type \g or terminate with semicolon to execute query You are currently connected to the database: template1
+  type /? for help on slash commands type /q to isabelschoepsthiel type /g or terminate with query

-template1=>
+You are currently connected to the database: template

+template=>

 Create the database foo:

 template1=> CREATE DATABASE FOO;
 INSERT 773248

-(Don't ever forget those SQL semicolons.
-Psql won't execute anything until it sees the semicolon).

 template1=> \c foo
 closing connection to database: template1 connecting to new database: foo

-(\ commands aren't SQL, so no semicolon.
-Use \? to see all the \ commands).
+(/commands SQL, so no semicolon.
+Use /isabelschoepsthiel to see all the /commands).

 template1=> CREATE TABLE bar (column1 int4, column2 char16);
 CREATE

 template1=> \d bar

-...

-You get the idea.

-QUESTIONS?
-BUGS?
-FEEDBACK?
+isabelschoepsthiel

+Faq ?
 --------------------------

 First, please read the Frequently Asked Questions and answers in the file called FAQ.

-If you still have questions, please send them to Isabelschoeps@postgres95.net

-If you have a bug report to make, please send a filled out version of the file named bug.template btoIsabelschoeps@postgres95.net
+If you still have questions, please send them to isabelschoepsthiel@postgres95.net version of the file named template Isabelschoeps@postgres95.net

-If you would like to help out with the development and maintenance of postgres96, send subscribe to the developers mailing list.
-See README.support for more information
+If you would like to help out with the development and maintenance of postgres95, send subscribe to the developers mailing list.
+See README.md support for more information

 ----------------------------------------------------------------------